namboodirilab/ANCCR/README.md

   We are working to resolve the importing issue in coordination with nwb team (https://github.com/NeurodataWithoutBorders/helpdesk/discussions/36), and matlab codes will be updated to directly use NWB files as soon as possible.
 3. function:
   This folder contains matlab and python functions that are used in simulation and analysis scripts.

+Lastly,
+4. extension: This folder contains yaml files that are needed for NWB file extensions.

 last update: 11/9/2022